List of The Stand characters: Harold Lauder

 In a moment of emotional clarity, Lauder realizes that he is accepted and valued, and that he can choose a new life for himself as a respected member of society.
 Unable to cast aside his past humiliations and his feelings of betrayal from Goldsmith and Redman, Lauder instead focuses on vengeance.
-Lauder reaches the point of readying his gun to assassinate Redman, while scouting for a missing Mother Abagail, but does not pull the trigger.
+Lauder reaches the point of readying his gun to assassinate Redman, while scouting for a missing Mother Abagail, but does not pull the trigger when Redman invites Lauder over for dinner with him and Goldsmith.

 Soon after this incident, Nadine Cross approaches Lauder and reveals an in-depth knowledge of his insecurities, hatreds, and fears; she also alludes to her own.
-Cross and Lauder enjoy a decadent series of sexual escapades; but Nadine does not allow Harold vaginal intercourse with her, as she has engaged in a supernaturally-inspired commitment with Flagg.
+Cross and Lauder enjoy a decadent series of sexual escapades, but Nadine does not allow Harold vaginal intercourse with her, as she has engaged in a supernaturally-inspired commitment with Flagg.
 Lauder succumbs to Cross' seduction, fulfilling Flagg's wishes by constructing a bomb to kill the Free Zone's leadership committee.

 While those who meet Lauder suspect there is something troublesome about him, they keep their suspicions to themselves as they become preoccupied with the politics of the Free Zone and the recruitment of scouts to spy on Flagg.
-Nick Andros is an exception to this, unilaterally nixing Lauder's appointment to the committee out of distrust.
+Nick Andros is an exception to this, unilaterally vetoing Lauder's appointment to the committee out of distrust.
 Larry Underwood thinks Harold is a politician type and has mixed feelings about him, while Leo Rockway refuses to even go near Harold and tells Larry that he feels scared.

-After detonating the bomb, which kills seven people, Lauder and Cross flee toward Las Vegas.
-Lauder wrecks his motorcycle after slipping on an oil slick; the accident is implied to have been arranged by Flagg, who distrusts Lauder's intellectual nature.
+Lauder detonates his bomb during a committee meeting, killing two members and five other people, after which he and Cross flee toward Las Vegas.
+Lauder wrecks his motorcycle after slipping on an oil slick; the accident is implied to have been arranged by Flagg, who distrusts Lauder's intellectual and traitorous nature.
 He survives with a badly broken leg and attempts to shoot Cross, who abandons him.

 Realizing that he is dying, Lauder writes a note in which he takes responsibility for his actions and expresses remorse, and signs it with the "Hawk" nickname as a way of accepting the best version of himself that existed briefly in Boulder.
 Lauder then commits suicide by shooting himself through the mouth.
-Stu Redman and his traveling group later find the body but do not bury it, choosing to leave it intact beyond Stu's gesture of removing the pistol from Harold's mouth and tossing it aside.
-Stu is surprised to find himself wanting to avenge Lauder's death along with the bombing victims when he finally encounters Flagg.
+Stu Redman and his traveling group later find the body but do not bury it, choosing to leave it intact beyond Redman's gesture of removing the pistol from Lauder's mouth.
+Redman is surprised to find himself wanting to avenge Lauder's death along with the bombing victims when he finally encounters Flagg.

 In the 1994 miniseries, Harold was portrayed by Corin Nemec.
-In the miniseries, Stu's group does not find his body, rather Stu psychically senses his suicide and grimly informs the others, stating bluntly "God rest his sorry excuse for a soul".
+In the miniseries, Stu's group does not find his body; instead, Stu psychically senses his suicide and grimly informs the others, stating bluntly "God rest his sorry excuse for a soul".
 He was portrayed by Owen Teague in the 2020 miniseries, which retains Stu's group finding his body.